velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 "I'll do my best to answer any question you have."

 "What is stopping you from just... taking me?"
 I squeeze my hands in my lap, looking up at her fearfully.
 "I've seen what you can do, how you can control people, punish them, make them feel and do what you want them to.
-You took down three strong mercenaries when you rescued me like it was nothing and I'm...
+You took down three serious fucking mercs when you rescued me like it was nothing and I'm...
 I'm weak.
 I couldn't even defend myself from one of them."

 Taya fixes her gaze on me.
 "There is nothing stopping me," she replies levelly.
 She places a hand on my chest.
 I feel my limbs slacken involuntarily, my muscles fail.
 I can't move my arms or my legs, can't even turn my head.
 My mind feels suddenly empty, I can't think, can't speak -- all I can do is look up at Taya and listen.